CodeGlassDotIO/Docs/_docs/features/RealtimeDataCollection.md

 - How much memory was deallocated during this garbage collection.
 - Every object that was deallocated and the function that that piece of memory was originally allocated in.

-More information about garbage collection information can be found at the [garbage collection feature page](GarbageCollection)
+More information about garbage collection information can be found at the [garbage collection feature page](GarbageCollection).
 <br>

 ![assets/img/ApplicationInstanceWindow/GarbageCollectionInvokedWindow.png](../../assets/img/ApplicationInstanceWindow/GarbageCollectionInvokedWindow.png)